boneskull/boneswitch/README.md

 ![combined](https://cldup.com/fMvdKWfRuj.png)

 For the relay, I took a garden-variety ungrounded NEMA 1 extension cord, then cut and stripped it.
 I "broke" the live wire by inserting it (from the male end) into the "NC" screw terminal.
 I then inserted the other live wire (from the female end) into the middle screw terminal.
-I re-soldered the ends of the neutral wires (this is the wire corresponding to the "larger" of the two male blades) back together.
+I re-soldered the ends of the neutral wires (this is the wire corresponding to the "larger" of the two male blades) back together and protected the connection with heat shrink.

 ## License